NPS ( National Pension Scheme ) - NPS Login, Scheme & Benefits of NPS

 b.
 Risk Assessment

-Currently, there is a 50% cap on equity exposure for the National Pension Scheme.
+Currently, there is a cap in the range of 75% to 50% on equity exposure for the National Pension Scheme.
+For government employees, this cap is 50%.
+In the range prescribed, the equity portion will reduce by 2.5% each year beginning from the year in which the investor turns 50 years of age.
+However, for an investor of the age 60 years and above, the cap is fixed at 50%.
 This stabilizes the risk-return equation in the interest of investors, which means the corpus is somewhat safe from the equity market volatility.
-The earning potential of the NPS is higher as compared to other fixed income schemes.
-The PFRDA has proposed to increase the cap on equity exposure to 75%.
+The earning potential of NPS is higher as compared to other fixed-income schemes.

-There is a deduction of up to Rs.
-1.5 lakhs to be claimed for NPS – for your contribution as well as for the contribution of the employer.
+There is a deduction of up to Rs.1.5 lakh to be claimed for NPS – for your contribution as well as for the contribution of the employer.

 - 80CCD(1) covers the self-contribution, which is a part of Section 80C.
 The maximum deduction one can claim under 80CCD(1) is 10% of the salary, but no more than the said limit.
 For the self-employed taxpayer, this limit is 20% of the gross income.

-– 80CCD(2) covers the employer’s contribution, which will not form a part of Section 80C.
+covers the employer’s NPS contribution, which will not form a part of Section 80C.
 This benefit is not available for self-employed taxpayers.
-The maximum amount eligible for deduction will be lowest of the below:
+The maximum amount eligible for deduction will be the lowest of the below:

 b.
 10% of Basic + DA